curl/everything-curl/libcurl-callbacks.md

 Each callback option also has a companion option that sets the associated "user pointer".
 This user pointer is a pointer that libcurl doesn't touch or care about, but just passes on as an argument to the callback.
-This allows you to for example pass in pointers to local data all the way through to your callback function.
+This allows you to, for example, pass in pointers to local data all the way through to your callback function.